ironblocks/cli/README.md

 2. Next, connect your deployed smart contracts to Venn.

+3. Now that your project is secure, only approved transactions will go through.
+    To approve transactions, make sure to add the [**Venn DApp SDK**](https://www.npmjs.com/package/@vennbuild/venn-dapp-sdk) to your DApp's frontend.

 ### Firewall Integration

 This integration will add the Firewall SDK to your smart contracts, making sure that they import the relevant modifiers, and apply the modifiers on external functions.